virtlabx/aws-terraform-bloomreach/README.md

 - IAM role for cloudwatch agent that is installed in the ec2 instance and IAM instance profile.
 - ECR repository for pushing the docker images after it's built on jenkins.
 - Acm certificate for jenkins and vault server.
-- Application Load balancer that has jenkins/vault instance behind it.
+- Application Load balancer that has jenkins/vault instance behind it which is better for the security.

 I also added resources in route53 service but that was manually.